LammersInsects/Aervi-EE-Transcriptomics/README.md

   - 2.8-10.7M reads per sample
   - Sequence quality histograms look excellent
-  - Up to 36% of sequences have adapter content towards the end of the read Quite a spread in certain variables.
+  - Up to 36% of sequences have adapter content towards the end of the read

+Quite a spread in certain variables.
+Tasks:

 [ ] Would be interesting to see the results per type of sample.
 [ ] Adapter trimming is required.